-Avoid downloading video codecs from a fake adult page
+Avoid downloading video codecs from a fake adult web page

 What is Look at my video?

-Spelevo is the name of an exploit kit which abuses software vulnerabilities to infect systems with various malware.
-In this case it triggers vulnerabilities in Internet Explorer browser and Adobe Flash Player and redirects users to the lookatmyvideo[.]com (LookAtMyVideo) website that is disguised as an adult page.
-It is designed to trick people downloading and executing a file which is a decoy video codec that infects systems with malware.
+Spelevo is the name of an exploit kit that abuses software vulnerabilities to infect systems with various malware.
+In this case, it triggers vulnerabilities in Internet Explorer browser and Adobe Flash Player, and redirects users to the lookatmyvideo[.]com (LookAtMyVideo) website, which is disguised as an adult web page.
+The site attempts to trick people in downloading and executing a file - a decoy video codec that infects systems with malware.

-Spelevo exploit kit (EK) is being used to proliferate various types of malware, in this particular case cyber criminals use it infect systems with Ursnif (a.k.a.
-Gozi) and Qakbot ( a.k.a.
+Spelevo exploit kit (EK) is used to proliferate various types of malware.
+In this particular case, cyber criminals use it to infect systems with Ursnif (a.k.a.
+Gozi) and Qakbot (a.k.a.
 Qbot) Trojans.
-It leads users to a fake adult website saying that it cannot play some video without a certain player.
-It encourages visitors to download a file called "lookatmyplayer_codec.exe" which supposed to install video codecs that would allow them to play that video.
-If opened/executed, this file infects system with Qakbot.
-However, it is known that Spelevo EK is used to spread Ursnif as well.
-Systems can be infected either through this exploit kit or a fake video codec.
-Both Qakbot and Ursnif are Trojans that are designed to record keystrokes, browsing data, saved cookies and logins/passwords.
-Typically, cyber criminals who spread malicious programs of this type seek to steal details that could be used to generate revenue by making fraudulent purchases, transactions and performing other actions.
-As a rule, people who get their systems infected with such programs become victims of identity theft, experience financial loss, problems related to browsing safety, privacy, and so on.
+It leads users to a fake adult website stating that it cannot play a video without a specific player.
+It encourages visitors to download a file called "lookatmyplayer_codec.exe", which is designed to install video codecs to allow them to play the video.
+If opened/executed, this file infects systems with Qakbot.
+Note that Spelevo EK is also used to proliferate Ursnif.
+Systems can be infected through this exploit kit or a fake video codec.
+Both Qakbot and Ursnif are Trojans that record keystrokes, browsing data, saved cookies and logins/passwords.
+Typically, cyber criminals who proliferate malicious programs of this type seek to steal details that can be used to generate revenue by making fraudulent purchases, transactions and performing other actions.
+Generally, people who have systems infected with these programs become victims of identity theft, experience financial loss, problems relating to browsing safety, privacy, and so on.

 |Name||Look at my video fake adult website|